dry-python/returns/docs/pages/maybe.rst

 Sometimes we have to deal with functions that dears to return ``Optional`` values!

-We have to work with the carefully and write ``if x is not None:`` everywhere.
+We have to work with it the carefully and write ``if x is not None:`` everywhere.
 Luckily, we have your back! ``maybe`` function decorates any other function that returns ``Optional`` and converts it to return ``Maybe`` instead: